Blue-Ninja-v0/PMO_Tool/readme.md

 ## Frontend Architecture 🖥️

-The frontend of the P6 Unified App is built using a combination of vanilla JavaScript and popular libraries to create interactive and responsive user interfaces.
+The frontend of the PMO Tool is built using a combination of vanilla JavaScript and popular libraries to create interactive and responsive user interfaces.
 Here's an overview of the frontend architecture for each main feature:

 1. **Cost Dashboard** 💰
    - Libraries: Chart.js, FileSaver.js